iPhone 12 Pro and iPhone 12 Pro Max

 Notably, the Wide camera of the iPhone 12 Pro Max supports sensor-shift optical stabilization, a feature that's previously been limited to DSLRs.
 Sensor-shift optical stabilization, as the name suggests, stabilizes just the sensor, allowing it to be kept steadier than before.

-With this feature, the iPhone 12 Pro Max will have much better optical image stabilization that cuts down on camera shake and blur from movement.
+With this feature, the iPhone 12 Pro Max has much better optical image stabilization that cuts down on camera shake and blur from movement.

 The iPhone 12 Pro and the iPhone 12 Pro Max are the first iPhones to be equipped with a LiDAR Scanner, which was first introduced in the 2020 iPad Pro models.